09 Early years practice policy

 - Plans are

 evidenced based and focus on short term outcomes and long-term aspirations for the child including family and community support.
-Parents have the right to request a particular provision for their child to be named within their EHC plan.
+Parents/carers have the right to request a particular provision for their child to be named within their EHC plan.

 - If an early years setting is named, the local authority